luckyycode/neko-webframework/README.md

 ![alt text](https://c.radikal.ru/c25/1807/13/e500422fd6a7.png)
 ![alt text](https://img.shields.io/badge/repo%20status-active-blue.svg)

-Neko server with Mvc framework.
+Neko server with Nova framework.
 Work in progress, not ready for production in any way yet.

 Fast and efficient server with higher level mvc code for developing web applications.